-Consolidated bonds are issued primarily to raise intermediate- and long-term funds for the FHLBanks.
+Consolidated bonds may be issued to raise short-, intermediate-, or long-term funds for the FHLBanks.
 Consolidated bonds generally carry fixed- or variable-rate payment terms and have maturities ranging from one month to 30 years.
 They can be issued and distributed through negotiated or competitive bidding (auction) transactions with approved underwriters or bidding group members.